ale-sanchez-g/Cucurbitaceae/README.md

     - I can run `dmyphp` from `home` using a bash file
     - I can run `dclean` from `home` using a bash file
     - I can set up myphpamdin with docker
-    - I can copy using `docker cp historical_report CONTAINER_ID:/www/historical_report`
+    - I can copy using `docker cp cucurbitaceae CONTAINER_ID:/www/cucurbitaceae`
     - I can ssh to the box `docker exec -it CONTAINER_ID /bin/sh`
     - You must use the IP of the docker container `docker inspect CONTAINER_ID`
     - After copy of the content on the docker container for phpmyadmin the only broken feature is the graph